laravel/docs/scheduling.md

 <a name="running-the-scheduler-locally"></a>
 ## Running The Scheduler Locally

 Typically, you would not add a scheduler cron entry to your local development machine.
-Instead you may use the `schedule:work` Artisan command.
+Instead, you may use the `schedule:work` Artisan command.
 This command will run in the foreground and invoke the scheduler every minute until you terminate the command:

     php artisan schedule:work